aws-samples/aws-dms-cdc-data-pipeline/README.md

 (.venv) $ cdk bootstrap
 ```

-Now you can synthesize the CloudFormation template for this code.
+Now you can deploy the CloudFormation template for this code.

 ## Creating Aurora MySQL cluster